Sunday, July 19, 2009

 With such plentiful veggies, I only made a shopping trip every 2 weeks or so last month.
 My husband would stop occasionally for some steaks, milk, cheese, etc. but that's about it.

 I'm not usually a "sweets" kind of person.
 I'll take some french onion dip and chips over pies, cake, or ice cream any day.
-Well, after eating mostly okra, squash, potatoes, cornbread, tomatoes, blueberries, etc. for a month, my our appetite for junk food took over.
+Well, after eating mostly okra, squash, potatoes, cornbread, tomatoes, blueberries, etc. for a month,

 I must have looked like the worst mother in history.
 The conveyor belt was full of $150 worth of gummy bears, chips, makings for ice cream sundaes, brownie mix, sugar for baking, cherry pie filling, chocolate chips etc. My check-out lady even commented, "Yo sure do have some kina sweet tooth!"
 I replied that I now understand those old movies and books where kids freaked out over receiving only a tin of candies for Christmas or their birthday.
 I always thought my mother was crazy for putting an orange and apple in our stockings at Christmas.
 I can see where the tradition originated from...kids who had eaten squash all summer long must have thought an orange was divine!
 She has also told me childhood stories of my grandparents' generation, when kids would steal satsumas and walked miles just to go cut down a stalk of sugarcane.
 Those 2 weeks of eating almost only homegrown food put things in perspective!